Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Experiments, results and discussion

 \subsection{Qualitative visualisation: learnt embedding}

 We visualise the learnt embedding after dimension reduction with $t$-distributed Stochastic Neighbour Embedding ($t$-SNE)~\cite{t-SNE}, for a visual impression of how the data cluster in high-dimensional feature space.
-See Fig.~\ref{fig:emb_vis}.
-In the illustration, the blue corresponds to a high likelihood of ice/snow, while yellow means a high likelihood of water.
+See Fig.~\ref{fig:emb_vis}, where each dot corresponds to the feature embedding of a single acquisition (entire image from a single overpass of one sensor).
+In the illustration, blue corresponds to a high likelihood of ice/snow, while yellow means a high likelihood of water.
 It can be seen that the learnt embedding looks reasonable, in the sense that the classes are separable.
 Reducing the dimension of the projection to only 2 (right column) reveals that clusters for different sensors can still be restored.
-I.e., the joint feature spaces allows one to construct decision boundaries, respectively regression coefficients, that are invariant w.r.t.\ the input type, but the features themselves are not completely invariant.
+I.e., the joint feature space makes it possible to construct decision boundaries, respectively regression coefficients, that are invariant w.r.t.\ the input type, but the features themselves are not completely invariant.